 The Easy Way to Know Your 2005 Dime Value

 Evaluating your 2005 dime’s worth is simpler than you might think.
-Begin by locating the mint mark and examining the coin’s overall condition, paying special attention to any wear on Roosevelt’s portrait.
+Begin by locating the mint mark on the obverse and examining the coin’s overall condition, paying special attention to any wear on Roosevelt’s portrait.

 Rather than spending hours researching prices, let the CoinValueChecker App provide you with instant, professional valuations based on real-time market trends.